jkroepke/helm-secrets/docs/Secret Backends.md

 Download: https://github.com/mozilla/sops/releases/latest

-Before start to use sops with gpg, consider starting to use [age](https://github.com/mozilla/sops#encrypting-using-age).
+Before starting using sops with gpg, consider starting to use [age](https://github.com/mozilla/sops#encrypting-using-age).

 The sops secret store is enabled by default.